opengamedata/opengamedata-doc/source/architecture/interfaces/writing_an_outerface.md

 ### Implementing the `DataOuterface` Functions

-The `DataOuterface` base class defines a significant number of abstract functions to be
+The `DataOuterface` base class defines a significant number of abstract functions to be implemented.
+These cover five different kinds of output:
+1. "Raw" events
+2. "Processed" events
+3. "Session" features
+4. "Player" features
+5. "Population" features

+From an implementation perspective, there is little to no difference in how "raw" and "processed" events are output, nor is there typically any difference between outputting "session", "player", and "population" features.
+The primary difference is that, in several cases (such as outputting data to files), it is useful to separate these kinds of data into different output locations.
+Thus, while it is not necessarily the most efficient organization of functions, we implement one function for each kind of output, where the functions within the event and feature categories are largely identical to one another.

 ```python
     def _destination(self, mode:ExportMode) -> str: